garethjns/Kaggle-EEG/readme.md

 Both **predict.m** and **train.m** expect the same directory structure as provided for the competition, and training is specifically written to handle the temporal relationships in this dataset - it would need modification to work correctly with new data.

- - Extract the original Kaggle data to a folder, eg. R:\EEG Data\Original\
+ - Extract the original Kaggle data to a folder containing , eg. R:\EEG Data\Original\
 ![Original folder structure](Images/folderStructure.png "")

 - Set paths the paths *params.paths.dataDir* and *params.paths.or* in **predict.m** and **train.m**
   - *params.paths.or* should be the path to the "Original" folder created above.
-  - *params.paths.dataDir* will be where the actual training and test will be copied to. eg. R:\EEG Data\New\
+  - *params.paths.dataDir* will be where the data for training will be copied to. eg. R:\EEG Data\New\

 - Run **train.m**
   - The first function **copyTestLeakToTrain.m** creates a new training/test set in *params.paths.dataDir*.
 This set will be used for training and the folder structure should look something like this: